Advanced – Solution-Focused Skills and Practice for Schools

 To receive continuing education hours, the participant must attend the entire online presentation with their camera on, engage in all activities with their camera on, and complete the course evaluation.

-Upon successfully completing the course, students will be given instructions on downloading and printing their Certificates of Completion.
+Upon successfully completing the course, participants will be given instructions on downloading and printing their Certificates of Completion.

 No conflicts of interest or commercial support are present for the CE program, instructor, or presentation.